 The rational for the 600 ship Navy can be found in the US Congressional Report from Sept 1985 and this Wiki gives a good summary of the original plan.
 The chart from page 25 of the Congressional Report is reprinted here:

 Historically the 600 ship Navy policy was in rapid decline by the early ‘90s, but in Northern Fury it remains extant with most goals having been achieved by 1994.
 Some of the key areas where Northern Fury strays from the historic are:

 The aircraft carrier (CV) USS Ranger (CV-61) was not decommissioned but instead, held in San Diego with reduced crew and no air group as ready reserve.
-She will be retired when USS John C. Stennis (CGN-74) is commissioned later in 1994 or early 1995.
+She will be retired when USS John C. Stennis (CGN-74) is commissioned later in 1994 or possibly later.

 The USS Forrestal (CV-59) was retained as an air group training carrier.

 USS Enterprise (CVN-65) completed an accelerated overhaul 8 months early.

 All of the Iowa class battleships (BBs) were retained in service

 All nuclear powered guided missile cruisers (CGN) were retained.
 This represents a total of nine ships: 4 x Virginia class, 2 x California class, and the Long Beach, Bainbridge & Truxton.

 All Belknap & Leahy class CGs were retained (nine of each) with the NTU (New Threat Upgrades) complete.
 Combined, the additional 27 CG/CGNs means that a third CG/CGN can deploy with most Carrier Battle Groups (CVBG) as well as act as Flag for smaller Task Groups (TG).